 We need a new way forward.

-Parents forge armor as children when they are students.
+Parents forge armor as children when they themselves are students.
 They may have felt shame or were misunderstood by a teacher or by their parents as they navigated school.
-Equally, many parents had a fantastic school experience with a coach or teacher who deeply inspired them.
+Conversely, many parents had a fantastic school experience with a coach or teacher who deeply inspired them.
 If that’s the case, parents want that experience recreated for their child.
 Parents are similarly passionate advocates for both protection and enrichment.
 In my work as a consultant, I hear over and over that parents want to partner with the school.
 However, I'm not sure that the school's definition of partnership is the same as that of the parents.

 Chuck English has been thinking about this for several years and coined the term, "Parent Experience," now used in many schools as administrators consider how parents experience the admissions process.
 The leadership of the Watershed School thought long and hard about their relationship with parents as customers and decided to choose new titles for themselves that better describe the many hats they wear and their priorities.
 They have crafted titles such as Chief Experience Officer and Relationship Curator.
-These foster a greater sense of trust and partnership with parents.
+These foster greater accessibility and partnership with parents.

 Here a few suggestions for independent school administrators to encourage parents to check their armor at the door:

 Ask Questions and Listen to the Answers.
-Find a time to speak with as many parents as possible without the pressure of a problem to spark the conversation.
+Find a time to speak with as many parents in one-on-one settings as possible without the pressure of a problem to spark the conversation.
 Ask about their school experience.
 Was it positive, or frightening, or shame-inducing?
 Find out exactly what their goals were for enrolling their child in your school.
 Determine how you can get closer to meeting those goals.

 Dedicate Staff to the Customer Care of Current Parents.
 Your school has admissions staff and MarCom staff, but where is the dedicated team for enrolled parents?
 Who is responsible for upholding the brand promises made in admissions through graduation?
 Is it reasonable and fair to assign that role to teachers and division heads who prioritize commitment to students and fellow teachers?
 Administrators are concerned that teachers do not understand their role in marketing and do not do their part to uphold the brand.
-While that can be rectified with coaching, let’s think about how we can support teachers in this critical part of his or her job by hiring staff dedicated to the current parent experience.
+While that can be rectified with coaching, let’s think about how we can support teachers in this critical part of his or her job by re-allocating or hiring staff dedicated to the current parent experience.

 The emotional armor that we wear has a real impact on those we work with every day.
-To advocate for our students, our program, and the mission of the organization, school leaders must listen closely and build the necessary trust between parents, teachers, and administrators to leave our armor in the middle-ages and move into a more enlightened era.
+To advocate for our students, our program, and the mission of the organization, school leaders must listen closely and build the necessary trust among parents, teachers, and administrators to leave our armor in the middle-ages and move into a more enlightened era.